youssefheshaaam/solara/README.md

 ## Data Management & Auth

-- **Local IndexedDB (Auth)**: Users are stored in a local IndexedDB database with salted+hashed passwords (PBKDF2, SHA-256, 120k iterations)
-- **Local Storage (App)**: Products, orders, cart, wishlist are stored in localStorage
+- **Local Storage (Auth & App)**: All users, products, orders, cart, and wishlist stored in browser's localStorage
+- **Simple & Zero Setup**: Just open `index.html` in your browser - no installation, no server, no commands
+- **Data Persistence**: Persists in regular browsing mode (clears in incognito when window closes - this is normal browser behavior)
 - **Sample Data**: Pre-loaded with sample products, users, and orders

-- **Data Persistence**: Cart contents, wishlist, and user sessions persist between visits
-- **Incognito/Private Mode**: IndexedDB is isolated per incognito session and cleared when the window closes (this is standard browser privacy behavior).
-Users must register separately in each incognito window.
-Regular browsing mode persists data normally.
+**Note**: This is a frontend-only implementation perfect for development and learning.
+For production, use a real backend database with proper password hashing.

 ## Responsive Design